 College Policies I Grievance Resolution Procedures (Informal Resolution of Workplace Concern)

 Treating employees fairly is a key principle of the employment relationship and a productive workplace.
 When people work together, however, it is not unusual for conflicts or dissatisfaction to arise.
 If there is something about your job that is bothering you, we encourage you to take appropriate and respectful actions to resolve concerns.
 This policy and its processes are designed to assist you.
-Equally important Human Resources staff are available to assist when and where needed and appropriate.
+Equally important, the Human Resources staff is available to assist when and where needed and appropriate.

 This Informal Resolution of Workplace Concerns is available to all faculty and staff of Washington College.
 Members of Senior Staff may use step three (3) of the Grievance Process to resolve complaints of sexual harassment or discrimination.

 You are strongly encouraged to discuss any work-related problem with your supervisor or the person most directly involved with the problem you are confronting as soon as possible.
 Those persons can discuss your concerns with you in an effort to resolve the matter.
 If you are uncomfortable speaking with that individual, or if discussions do not resolve the issue, please arrange to talk with a member of the Human Resources Department for further assistance.
 The staff of the Human Resources Department is available to assist you in defining your concern and exploring alternative approaches for resolving your problem.
 Typically, many problems can be resolved through prompt conversations about the concern.
 Human Resources staff may recommend additional problem-solving processes including mediation.
 Situations which involve allegations of workplace discrimination or sexual harassment are not resolvable through a problem solving conversation.